How Does a Home Equity Line of Credit Work?

 - Consolidating high-interest debt such as credit card balances.

-Important: Make sure you can pay back your loan, otherwise, you risk losing your home.
+Important: Make sure you can pay back your loan, or you could risk losing your home.
 Using a HELOC for credit card debt consolidation might reduce the interest you pay, but it's important to identify the underlying cause of your debt first so you don't end up charging to your credit cards again and increasing your debt even more.

 How Does a HELOC Work?